zhucai/FasterStartAnimatorUtils/README.md

 # FasterStartAnimatorUtils [Android]

 ## What?
-This is a utils to make animator's starting faster about 16.7ms.
+This is a utils to make animator's starting faster about 16\.7ms\.

 ## Why?
 Look at the normal animator's frame sequences:<br /> <br />
 ![image](https://raw.githubusercontent.com/zhucai/FasterStartAnimatorUtils/master/doc-resources/before.png)
 <br /> <br />
-The first frame is doing nothing but wasted 16.7ms.
+The first frame is doing nothing but wasted 16\.7ms\.
+There is a test to prove this behavior: [Systrace Result](https://raw.githubusercontent.com/zhucai/FasterStartAnimatorUtils/master/systrace.png) ([Source Code](https://github.com/zhucai/FasterStartAnimatorUtils/blob/master/TestActivity.java))
 <br />

 Usually, we don't want the first frame wasted:<br /> <br />